Victorwz/LaViA/README.md

     We adopt the latest OpenAI-Whisper API to get the task instruction transcription from video narratives.
 The corresponding code, ``get_transctiption(),`` is located in the [data_construction.py](data_construction.py).

 2. **Video Clip Split**:
    We adopt a frame sampling rate, in which we sample 1 frame every 30 frames from the video clip.
 We fix the parameter that each video instruction should contain 15 sampled frames.
 Thus, the whole video is split into a sequence of 450-frame length video clips for further annotation.
-We do not apply any overlapping during splitting the video into video clips.

 3. **Action Annotation with GPT-4o**:
-    Then we prompting the OpenAI GPT-4o API with the sampled sequential 15 video frames, the task guidance transcription, and the task prompt as the inputs.
+    We prompt the OpenAI GPT-4o API with the sampled sequential 15 video frames, the task guidance transcription, and the task prompt as the inputs.
 We enable GPT-4o to describe the current action/step shown in the video clip and then anaylyze and predict the next action/step to perform as guidance.
 The video instruction data is annotated as the json file.

 ### Video Instruction Tuning